Gateway Foundations Registration for Spring 2016

 Non-freshmen who have not yet completed one or more of the Gateway Foundations courses will have unlimited priority access to online sections of these courses.

-Online students will not be impacted by this change because they register for ONLN sections of the Gateway Foundations courses on the first day eligible to register.
+All online students can register for ONLN sections of the Gateway Foundations courses on the first day eligible to register.
 Priority registration only applies to on-campus (DAY) sections, for which online students are not eligible.

 No. Instructors cannot override the registration limit of Gateway Foundations courses, nor can they authorize you to register before your assigned registration date.

-It is very important for freshmen to take the five Gateway Foundations courses in their first few semesters in order for the sequencing of subsequent semesters to not be impacted negatively.
+It is very important for freshmen to take the six Gateway Foundations courses in their first few semesters in order for the sequencing of subsequent semesters to not be impacted negatively.
 Therefore, freshmen are strongly encouraged to take advantage of their ability to register for these courses before other students on campus have access to them.

 No. The waitlist for the Gateway Foundations courses will function the same as the waitlist for any other course.
 Students may only be registered and waitlisted for a maximum of two Gateway Foundations courses at any time and can only waitlist when it is their day to register for DAY Gateway Foundations courses.
 For example, students may register for one and waitlist one Gateway Foundations section, but may not register for two sections and waitlist a third.